mimiro-io/mssql-datalayer/README.md

 `workers` amount of concurrent threads running on posting to a table in a database with upsertBulk

-`timeZone` the receiving database time zone
+`timezone` the receiving database time zone

 ### FieldMapping config